 Worst Time to Visit Alaska, Summary

-January to February just suck, here’s the list of why.
+January to February just suck, here’s a list of reasons why its the worst time to visit Alaska.

 - Coldest months in Alaska